'All hell broke loose' during New Jersey arts festival shooting, witnesses say

 “I ended up getting tripped and (I) fell and I ended up crawling.”

-"I'm still in shock, all that happened all around me," Forchion, who took videos as the shootings occurred, told NJ.com.
-"There were people that fell and people stepped over them, people that ran into cars, people were scrambling," he said.
+"I'm still in shock, all that happened all around me," Forchion, 54, who took videos as the shootings occurred, told NJ.com.
+"There were people that fell and people stepped over them, people that ran into cars, people were scrambling.”

+Some witnesses said the vibe was different at this year’s festival.
+Janel Frink told the Inquirer that she arrived at the event at 12:30 a.m.
+Sunday but decided to leave when she saw “12 to 16 teenagers running around,” along with several police and ambulances.

+“I could tell something was brewing,” said Frink, 40, of Hamilton Township.

 Officials said off- and on-duty police in the area fired their service weapons as the suspects, who fled the building, were firing their weapons, NJ.com reported.
 Officials said the believed the deceased suspect was shot by a policeman.